Anti-Armenian sentiment in Turkey: History

-In 1909, the authorities failed to prevent the Adana massacre, resulted in a series of anti-Armenian pogroms throughout the district resulting in the deaths of 20,000–30,000 Armenians.
+In 1909, the authorities failed to prevent the Adana massacre, which resulted in a series of anti-Armenian pogroms throughout the district resulting in the deaths of 20,000–30,000 Armenians.
 The Ottoman authorities denied any responsibility for these massacres, accusing Western powers of meddling and Armenians of provocation, while presenting Muslims as the main victims and failing to punish the perpetrators.
 These same tropes of denial would be employed later to deny the Armenian genocide.

 The Committee of Union and Progress (CUP) came to power in two coups in 1908 and in 1913.
 In the meantime, the Ottoman Empire lost almost all of its European territory in the Balkan Wars; the CUP blamed Christian treachery for this defeat.
-Hundreds of thousands of Muslim refugees fled to Anatolia as a result of the wars; many were resettled in the Armenian-populated eastern provinces and harbored resentment against Christians.
+Hundreds of thousands of Muslim refugees fled to Anatolia as a result of the wars; many were resettled in the Armenian-populated eastern provinces (Western Armenia) and harbored resentment against Christians.
 In August 1914, CUP representatives appeared at an ARF conference demanding that in the event of war with the Russian Empire, the ARF incite Russian Armenians to intervene on the Ottoman side.
 The ARF declined, instead declaring that Armenians should fight for the countries in which they were citizens.
 In October 1914, the Ottoman Empire entered World War I on the side of the Central Powers.